vEnhance/web.evanchen.cc/input/now.md

   for students in the United States.
   It has many long-term ambitious goals, but the first half-year will be focused on running a single small event in May 2026 to get started.
-  Almost everything about this pilot event (as of December 2025) is still "TBD".
+  Almost everything about this pilot event is still "TBD".
   We certainly have our work cut out for us.

 - I am a math consultant for [Axiom Math](https://axiommath.ai).